se-edu/se-book/oop/objects/basics/outcomes.md

-* <span id="outcome-objects-basics-one">:trophy: Can describe how OOP relates to the real world :one:</span>
+:trophy: Can describe how OOP relates to the real world :one: